 Keeping your treadmill clean is a very important part of maintaining it.
-Whether you use your treadmill daily or occasionally, there are some cleaning tasks that should be carried out.
+Whether you use your treadmill daily or occasionally, there are some regular cleaning tasks that should be carried out.
 Cleaning your entire treadmill, including the treadmill belt, helps increase your machine’s life and keeps it in the right working condition.
 Read our guide on how to clean a treadmill on a regular basis.

 Necessary Periodical Cleaning Activities

-Cleaning and maintaining a treadmill at home is not very fun, but even if you have the best treadmill present at home, it won’t work properly if you do not take care of it, including the treadmill belt.
+Maintaining and keeping a treadmill clean at home is not very fun, but even if you have the best treadmill present at home, it won’t work properly if you do not take care of it, including the treadmill belt.

-Mentioned down below is how often you should carry out maintenance and how to clean a treadmill.
+Mentioned down below is a maintenance schedule and guide on how to clean a treadmill.

 This daily cleaning consists of a single step, which is wiping down your sweat from the dashboard.
 This is an important step because wiping down sweat helps avoid injury to anyone who plans on using the treadmill after you and avoids corrosion.